[Updated on October 29, 2021]

 c.
 The Child’s Separation from the Taking Parent, Where the Taking Parent Would Be Unable or Unwilling to Return to the State of Habitual Residence of the Child

-“Judicial decisions from numerous Contracting Parties demonstrate that the courts have only rarely upheld the Article 13(1)(b) exception in cases where the taking parent cannot or will not return with the child to the child’s State of habitual residence”
+“Judicial decisions from numerous Contracting Parties demonstrate that the courts have only rarely upheld the Article 13(1)(b) except in cases where the taking parent cannot or will not return with the child to the child’s State of habitual residence”

 Seoul Family Court’s Decisions